AaronWatters/H5Gizmos/doc/Javascript/README.md

 # Sending commands from parent to child

-In gizmo programs the parent process sends commands to the child process.
+In gizmo programs the parent process sends commands to the child process by executing a Javascript expression and possibly storing or retrieving the value of the expression.

+Javascript expressions are represented in the parent process by reference objects.
+For example the following script retrieves the value for the reference `greeting.window.innerHeight` and executes the expression associated with the reference `greeting.element.text("Goodbye!")`.

 ```Python
 from H5Gizmos import Html, serve, do, get